Unlocking Energy Efficiency: The Power of Retro-Commissioning HVAC Systems

 2. Low Cost, Fast Payback

 Unlike equipment replacement, retro-commissioning focuses on optimisation rather than capital investment.
-Many improvements just involve some simple adjustments:
+Many improvements involve simple adjustments:

 Updating control sequences